Vectorial1024/EliteBionicsFramework/README.md

 </HediffDef>
 ```

+More information about available XML components are found inside the `/Docs` folder.

 ## Appendix 2: C# modders and reading statistics from EBF
 The updated statistics values can be read from the class `EBF.EBFEndpoints`.
 Please refer to the source code in this repo for the latest method details (they rarely change and can be safely accessed with reflection).